-As we head into the final weeks of the 2018/19 campaign football club commercial departments are working overtime to try and prepare for next season.
+As we head closer and closer to the 2019/20 campaign, football club commercial departments are working overtime to try and prepare for next season.

 The big item on every fan’s wish list is usually the new kit their side will be wearing in 2019/20.